mattheworres/hootdraft/DEVELOPER.md

   Gulp Build Flag                      | Notes
   ---------------------------      | -------------
-  `--minifyy`             | `boolean` Run minification on all Coffeescript transpilation (greatly reduces filesize for better network performance)
+  `--minify`             | `boolean` Run minification on all Coffeescript transpilation (greatly reduces filesize for better network performance)
   `--templates`    | `boolean` Compile HTML Angular templates into the Javascript for better network performance `--concat`             | `boolean` Concatenate similar Javascript files together into singular files like `vendor.js` and `app.js` (also for better network performance)
   `--env`             | `string` Specify the environment to build for, corresponds to the `/app/config/*.json` file for environment-specific settings.
 Defaults to `dev` and compiles into `js/config.js`